Pest Controller And Consumer Guide

 Pests And Ants

-The majority of ant species are not considered as pests but only some native and introduced ant species are a cause for concern.
+The majority of ant species are not considered as pests but only some native and introduced ant species are a cause for concern, such as fire ants.
 Some ants make their nests in decaying wood and are suspected to cause destruction when in fact they will only infest already decaying wood.

 Most ants come from the outside of households but they can commonly find nests in places such as roof voids, wall cavities, inside window screens and behind bathroom tiles.
 Basically, ants like the same places as cockroaches so the control methods are very similar.
 Because of their nesting habits, ants often leave piles of gritty matter on the horizontal surfaces or around doors and window frames.
 If you inspect these piles up close, they often contain dead ants which have been removed from their nests.